TOOTH RECONTOURING

 • are too long, or

-Inter-proximal reduction (IPR), the shaving of enamel between teeth during clear aligner therapy to help correct crowding, is also a form of tooth recontouring.
+Inter-proximal reduction (IPR), the shaving of enamel between teeth during clear aligner therapy to help correct crowding, can be considered a form of tooth recontouring.

 Reshaping Teeth

-Tooth recontouring is undertaken in a slow and precise way to minimize the amount of enamel removed, with continual checking and rechecking of tooth shape and smile proportion throughout the procedure.
+Teeth are reshaped carefully, in a slow and precise way to minimise the amount of enamel removed.
+Continual checking and rechecking of tooth shape and smile proportion is undertaken throughout the procedure.

 No Tooth Sensitivity